imallarino2015/COP3813-Website/README.md

 p6 works with mysql and database handling.

-p7 is a final compilation of all of the aforementioned languages to create a site complete with minor security, user-uploaded content, and dynamic handling of web elements.
+p7 is a final compilation of all of the aforementioned languages to create a site complete with minor security, user-uploaded content, account-specific pages, and dynamic handling of web elements.